massenz/HOW-TOs/HOW-TO Encrypt archive.rst

 secret key is compromised, only the passphrase(s) need to be re-encrypted (using a newly created keypair) while the more expensive-to-process archives can be left alone.

-Obviously, keep them separate!
+Obviously, **keep the key material (secret key) and confidential information (encrypted archives) separate!**
-(even though, the passphrase and archives could be, in principle stored alongside).
+(however, the passphrase and archives could be, in principle stored alongside).